 For those who remember their American history classes, Harpers Ferry was transferred between the Union and Confederacy fourteen times during the war, which makes it a rich site for anyone who wants to learn more about history.

-The most famous site to see in New Martinsville is the courthouse, which appears as though it looks like a castle.
+The most famous site to see in New Martinsville is the courthouse, which appears as though it looks like a castle due to its ornate and unique architecture.

 Besides the courthouse, the town is especially known for its delicious cafes and restaurants, especially PJ’s Pizza, Quinet’s Court, and Dos Hermanos Mexican Grill.
 You’ll never go hungry if you come to this town to stay.